RemiLuvle/Hellsing/README.md

 Credits too BlackHyrax for the loading music(Pasted it💀)

-Credits too ljoonal for the fps and ping spoofer(used it to learn a bit)

 its a mid ass client but im using it as a learning experience

 --------------------------------------------------